 Are you interested in taking a VHF house tour but not sure what to expect?
 Read our First Timer’s Guide to House Tours here.

-Do you or someone you know live in a house that may be a good fit for one of our tours?
-We are continually searching for great examples of heritage or character, mid-century modern design, sympathetic lane homes behind heritage homes, or renovated Vancouver Specials to open on our tours.
-If you’d like to know more, or have your home considered for inclusion on a future tour, contact us 604 264 9642 or by email.
+Do you or someone you know live in a house that may be a good fit for a tour?
+We are continually searching for great examples of heritage, character, mid-century modern design, and renovated Vancouver Specials to open on tours.
+If you would like to know more, or have your home considered for inclusion on a future tour, contact us 604 264 9642 or by email.

-Open on the 2014 tour, the Wong House is a lovely Mid-Century Modern home designed by Henry Lee who worked for Duncan McNab.
+Open on the 2014 tour, the Cambie corridor Wong Residence just south of Queen Elizabeth Park is a lovely Mid-Century Modern home designed by Henry Lee who worked for Duncan McNab.
 Built for the parents of known philanthropist and businessman Milton Wong, the home has been passed down through three generations of the Wong Family.
 The home has heritage value for its association to Milton Wong, as well as its architecture.
 It also benefits from landscape design by internationally renowned landscape architect Cornelia Hahn Oberlander, who has been responsible for several projects around Vancouver including Robson Square.
 The Wong House was her second commission in Vancouver and still features all the original design elements.
 The only change to her original plan is a carp pond that replaced a patch of lawn.

-The Wong House was recently purchased from the Wongs by Pennyfarthing Homes who are looking at incorporating the home into a new housing development.
-The proposed design would designate the home, maintain it as a single-family residence and retain much of the original landscaping.
-The proposal also includes a 7 storey tower and a laneway home at the rear of the site.
+The Wong House was purchased by Pennyfarthing Homes who will incorporate the home into a large new housing development.
+The project will designate the home, maintain it as a single-family residence adjacent to a new multi-story building, and retain much of the original landscaping.